actfong/docker-workshop/README.md

 If you don't use ENTRYPOINT:
 ```
-CMD ["npm", "run", "production"]
+CMD ["npm", "run", "production"]               # node way
+# or
+CMD ["ruby", "my-app.rb", "-o", "0.0.0.0"]     # sinatra way
 ```

 In this case, you could provide anything to the `docker run` command... whether it is `/bin/bash` to `ls /etc`.

 In the FromAtoB universe, it seems we have settle the the latter.

-Also, for inspiration, check the Dockerfiles used to create the official NGINX and Ruby images on Docker Hub.
+Also, for inspiration, check the Dockerfiles used to create the official [NGINX](https://hub.docker.com/_/nginx/) and [Ruby](https://hub.docker.com/_/ruby/) images on Docker Hub.

 By now, you should be abe to create your own Dockerfile!